-1. Remove Mats & and Shake Them
+- Remove Mats & Shake Them

-2. Break out the Hose
+- Break out the Hose

-3. Wash with Soap (If Necessary)
+- Wash with Soap

-4. Rinse & Dry
+- Rinse & Dry

-Shake water off then rest your car mats at an angle against your house, garage, recycling bin, or even draped over a fence.
-Give them a final shake and make sure that your car mats are completely dry before putting them back into your vehicle.
+Use the hose to remove any remaining soap suds.
+Shake off water off and rest your car mats at an angle against your house, garage, recycling bin, or over a fence.
+Make sure that they're completely dry before replacing them to wash.

 Pro Tip: Don't leave them on top of your car to dry.
 They're easy to forget!